lordemmag-devops/ShellScripting/README.md

 5. WebServerHealthCheck: This script pings a website and sends an email if it's down

 ### To run the script,
-on your terminal you'll type in this format, "./ AutoUserAccountCreation.sh" e.t.c.
+on your terminal you'll type in this format,

+"chmod 777 AutoUserAccountCreation.sh" e.t.c.
+"./ AutoUserAccountCreation.sh" e.t.c.